MIRPS Support Platform

 The MIRPS Support Platform was launched in December 2019 on the occasion of the first Global Refugee Forum.
 It supports the efforts of the MIRPS countries in offering protection and solutions to forced displacement in Central America and Mexico, and serves as a mechanism for greater responsibility sharing, as called for in the Global Compact on Refugees.
 It seeks to leverage support from the broadest possible range of States, international financial institutions, the private sector, regional bodies, and other stakeholders.

-Support Platform Members include Argentina, Brazil, Canada, Colombia, the European Union (EU), France, Spain, Switzerland, Uruguay, the United States of America, the Inter-American Development Bank (IDB), the World Bank Group, the Economic Commission for Latin America and the Caribbean (ECLAC), and the Organization of American States (OAS).
-The United Nations High Commissioner for Refugees (UNHCR) acts as the Secretariat for the Platform.
+Support Platform Members include Argentina, Brazil, Canada, Colombia, the European Union (EU), France, Spain, Switzerland, Uruguay, the United States of America, the Inter-American Development Bank (IDB), the World Bank Group, the Central American Bank for Economic Integration (CABEI), the Economic Commission for Latin America and the Caribbean (ECLAC).
+The United Nations High Commissioner for Refugees (UNHCR) and the Organization of American States (OAS) jointly form the Secretariat for the Platform.

-In July 2021, the Government of Canada assumed leadership as Chair of the MIRPS Support Platform for a period of one year.
+In September 2022, the United States assumed leadership as Chair of the MIRPS Support Platform for a period of one year.

 How members support the MIRPS